Books by Debi Bower available on Amazon - shop now

 Attend a Ceremony or Parade

-Be sure to check with your municipality for the dates and times of Memorial Day parades and other activities.
+Be sure to check with your municipality for current Memorial Day parade schedules, ceremonies, and community observances.

 2. Learn About Our Military History